InseeFrLab/onyxia-ui/README.md

 -   Optimized for typescript, theme customization without module augmentation.
 -   Responsive design **way** more easy to implement.
--   Built in support for the dark mode, persistent across reload, without white flashes.
+-   Built in support for the dark mode, persistent across reload.
 -   Easier, more guided, theme customization.
 -   Provide splash screen that hides your components while they are not yet loaded.
 -   Leverages an arguably better styling API: [TSS](https://github.com/garronej/tss-react).